urbit/urbit.org/content/grants/2024/fund.md

 ## Rationale
 Crypto has lost sight of the world of atoms, and given up on integrating with base reality due to an underlying necessity for trust and institutions.

-But the world of atoms is still where most human action - aka, economic activity - derives it's value.
+But the world of atoms is still where most human action - aka, economic activity - derives its value.

 %fund is the first step to giving individuals who live in the world of atoms the essential tools for self-sovereign and P2P cryptoeconomic activity.